 A turbo engine is either a diesel or gasoline engine that uses a turbocharger.
 This turbocharger is aimed at increasing the efficiency of the internal combustion engine by forcing extra air into the combustion chamber.
 The turbocharger is currently common in both petrol or diesel-powered cars and it is used due to its ability to increase the car’s power, lower the fuel consumption and increase the general efficiency of the engine.

-The turbocharger is also used for motorcycles, trucks and even aircraft.
+The turbocharger is also used for motorcycles, trucks and even aircraft at resources.

 Which are other engine oil brands approved by Mercedes-Benz?

 Once you know what kind of engine your car uses, it is easier to find the appropriate engine oil.

 If the MB Engine Oil is not available or it is too expensive in your country, there are other approved oils, such as Mobil 1.

 These oils circulate more easily than mineral oils around the engine, so it makes it operate more efficiently.
 The fact that synthetic fuels also work faster helps the engine reach its peak efficiency quicker, thus improving the efficiency of the fuel and, therefore, saving money.